Tokyo subway

 There are two primary subway operators in Tokyo:

-Template:As of, the combined subway network of the Tokyo and Toei metros comprises 286 stations and 13 lines covering a total system length of Template:Convert.
+since 2023Template:Dated maintenance category (articles)Script error: No such module "Check for unknown parameters"., the combined subway network of the Tokyo and Toei metros comprises 286 stations and 13 lines covering a total system length of Script error: No such module "convert"..
 The Tokyo Metro and Toei networks together carry a combined average of over eight million passengers daily.[3]
 Despite being ranked second overall in worldwide subway usage (after the Shanghai Metro) as of 2019, subways make up a relatively small fraction of heavy rail rapid transit in Tokyo alone—only 286 out of 938 railway stations, as of 2020.[4]
 The Tokyo subway at 8.7 million daily passengers only represents 22% of Tokyo's 40 million daily rail passengers (see Transport in Greater Tokyo).[5]
 Other urban commuter rail systems include Keikyu Corporation (formerly the Keihin Electric Express Railway), Keio Corporation, Keisei Electric Railway, Odakyu Electric Railway, Seibu Railway, Tobu Railway and Tokyu Corporation.

 Line color Sign Line Japanese Length